CreateIntelligens/open-notebook/docs/development/api-reference.md

 Execute a chat message and get AI response.

-**System Prompt Behavior**: The chat will automatically use the `custom_system_prompt` configured in the notebook that this session belongs to.
-If no custom prompt is set, the default AI behavior is used.
+**System Prompt Behavior**: The chat will automatically use the active system prompt configured in the notebook that this session belongs to.
+If no active prompt is set, the default AI behavior is used.

 **Request Body**:
 ```json